 Finally, their model also plays a great role in waste reduction in both an economical and ecological sense.
-As mentioned above, so much products are left unsold in retail.
+As mentioned above, so many products are left unsold in retail.

 As businesses believe that selling or donating their products at heavily discounted prices will undermine their value, they often prefer to incinerate or dispose of them entirely.

-Instead, Beckett Simonon ensures that every shoe produced is a fulfilment of a genuine order made by a customer.
+Instead, Beckett Simonon ensures that every shoe produced is a fulfillment of a genuine order made by a customer.

 After preserving a challenging investment and development process throughout 2017, Beckett Simonon shoes are now made from their own workshop in Bogotá, Colombia.